-1. Decompressive Operations
+1. Decompressive Operations:

 These operations remove abnormal pressure on the nerves to reduce neurological pain and give a chance for improvement in neurological dysfunction.

-2. Reconstructive Operations
+2. Reconstructive Operations:

 The benefit of reconstructive procedures for these types of spine pain sufferers as compared with those treated with rehabilitation alone is controversial.
 Patients who undergo reconstructive surgery still need to undergo extensive rehabilitation.

-Imaging studies may reveal objective clinical evidence of instability of the cervical, thoracic, or lumbar spine.
-A plain X-ray should be performed with the patient flexing and extending the affected area of the spine to rule out occult instability as X-rays done in only the normal view may be misleadingly normal.
+Imaging studies may reveal objective clinical evidence of cervical, thoracic, or lumbar spine instability.
+A plain X-ray should be performed by asking the patient to flex and extend the affected area of the spine to rule out occult instability because X-rays that are done only in the standard view may be misleadingly normal.

 Lifestyle changes for those suffering from neck or low back pain without instability or nervous system compression: